Drone photography is getting bigger and better. Let me show you how you can take it now to a more professional level

-UAVs are taking over the photography market like the GoPro cameras in 2014, It´s booming!
-And with new, more affordable, smaller and more powerful models, it seems like drone photography is not going to stop in the next years and regulations worldwide will have to be adjusted to this new market to ensure privacy, security and comfort for professional/hobby pilots and citizens.
+Drones are taking over the photography market like the GoPro cameras in 2014, Its booming!
+And with new, more affordable, smaller and more powerful models, it seems like drone photography is not going to stop in the next years.
+On the other side, drones are not GoPro and regulations worldwide are trying to adjust to this new market and ensure privacy, security and comfort for professional/hobby pilots and citizens.

 I personally love photographing with my drone.
-I have been doing it for less than a year and with height limits, safe mode options and software telling you where you can´t fly, flying an UAV has never been easier.
-Aerial photography gives you the freedom of photographing from a 3-dimensional perspective and get angles you could barely photograph from a helicopter some years ago – an amazing alternative that is taking photography to the next level.
+I have been doing it for almost three years and with height limits, safe mode options and software telling you where you can´t fly, flying a hobby drone has never been easier.
+Aerial photography gives you the freedom of photographing from a 3-dimensional perspective.
+It helps you get angles you could only photograph from a helicopter some years ago – an amazing alternative to take your photography to the next level.

-Last year I have worked with my drone all over the world and after discussing with fellow professional photographers, we feel amazed of the footage from hobby pilots and photographers, but at the same time, we see some lack of knowledge of what aerial photo is about.
-Here I give you some very simple and useful tips on how to take your aerial photography to a new level and improve in just matter of tries.
+Last year I have worked with my drone all over the world and after discussing with fellow professional photographers, we feel amazed of the footage coming from hobby pilots and photographers.
+At the same time, we see some lack of knowledge of what aerial photo is about.
+Here I give you some very simple and useful tips on how to improve your drone photography:

-Don´t take your UAV to unnecessary heights.
+Don´t take your drone to unnecessary heights.